ibm-cloud-docs/cephaas/setup_cli_api_environment.md

 ```
 {: pre}

-To view the IAM token, run ``echo $iam_token``.
+To view the IAM token, run ``echo $IAM_TOKEN``.
 The result should look like this:

 ```sh
 Bearer <your token>
 ```
 {: screen}

 The Authorization header expects the token to begin with "Bearer".
-If the result doesn't include "Bearer", update the `iam_token` variable to include it.
-These examples assume that "Bearer" is included in the `iam_token`.
+If the result doesn't include "Bearer", update the `IAM_TOKEN` variable to include it.
+These examples assume that "Bearer" is included in the `IAM_TOKEN`.

 An IAM token is valid for up to 60 minutes, and it is subject to change.
 When a token expires, you must generate a new one.
 Use the property expires_in for the expiration of the IAM token that you have just created.
 {: important}